douglascraigschmidt/LiveLessons/Java8/README.md

          flight(s) from a Stream of available flights, which is part of an Flight Listing App (FLApp) that we're creating for an upcoming online courses on Reactive Microservices.

+. ex35 - This example demonstrates various features of Project Loom,
+         including virtual threads and structured concurrency.